Incremental Refinements and Multiple Descriptions with Feedback: Multiple Rounds of Incremental Refinements

 \subsection{General Sources under MSE Distortion and at High Resolutions}

 Most i.i.d.\ sources are successive refinable at high resolutions under the MSE distortion~\cite{lastras:2001}.
+Moreover, for a fixed variance, it is well known that the Gaussian source is the hardest to code under the MSE distortion~\cite{cover:2006}.
+We exploit these properties in Theorem \ref{theo:high_rate} below in order to show that the Gaussian source is asymptotically in rate the hardest to UIR code under the MSE.

+\begin{theorem}[A Gaussian source is asymptotically the worst to code using independent encodings] Let $X$ be arbitrarily distributed, let $\tilde{X}$ be Gaussian distributed, and let both $X$ and $\tilde{X}$ have finite differential entropy and finite variance.
+Moreover, let $\tilde{X}$ have the same mean and variance as $X$.
+Then under the MSE distortion measure:

+where $R(\phi,D_1,D_2,K,M)$ denotes the total sum-rate for UIR encoding a source $\phi$ going from an initial distortion $D_1$ to a final distortion $D_2<D_1$ using $M$ rounds and $K$ descriptions in each round. \end{theorem}

-Let the source $X$ be encoded and reconstructed by the MMSE estimator $\hat{X}$.
+\begin{IEEEproof} Let the source $X$ be encoded and reconstructed by the MMSE estimator $\hat{X}$.
 Moreover, let the coding error be given by the difference $E=X-\hat{X}$.
 In successively refinable coding, the error $E$ is independent of $\hat{X}$ \cite{equitz:1991}.
 Due to this independence, in UIR source coding at high resolution (for Gaussian or non-Gaussian sources) one can ignore the conditioning on the previous round, and directly encode the error signal.

 For a fixed variance, it is well known that the Gaussian source is the hardest to code under the MSE distortion~\cite{cover:2006}.
 It follows that for the same distortion, the rate for coding an arbitrarily distributed error $E$ of variance $\sigma_E^2$ is smaller than or equal to that obtained due to coding a Gaussian error of the same variance $\sigma_E^2$.
 At general resolution, the error $E$ for a non-Gaussian source is not Gaussian.
-However, $E$ becomes asymptotically Gaussian in a Divergence sense in the limit of high resolution \cite{linder:1994}.
+However, $E$ becomes asymptotically Gaussian in a Divergence sense, i.e., $D(E||G)\to 0$, where $G$ is Gaussian, in the limit of high resolution \cite{linder:1994}.